 At Allen Physiotherapy we offer one location for Hydrotherapy based in Guildford, Surrey.
 The Guildford Hydrotherapy service runs on a Thursday evening from 5.30-8.30pm.
-We have two qualified therapists who run the service; Will Spreadbury & Mike Shepherd.
-Both therapists run the service.
+We have qualified therapists who run the service; Will Spreadbury & Mike Shepherd.
 Appointments are 30 minutes long and are on a one-to-one basis.
-There are also options to use both pools for independent hydrotherapy exercises once you complete your one-to-one session.
+There are also options to use the pool for independent hydrotherapy exercises once you complete your one-to-one session.

 There are changing and showering facilities.
 There is a hoist for those unable to complete stair entry in/out of the pool.
 You are not expected to be able to swim to benefit from hydrotherapy as you will not be out of your depth.
 You may require the use of flotation equipment to perform some exercises, but this will be provided.

 If you feel our Hydrotherapy service would benefit you with your recovery, then please contact our reception team on 01483 571783 to further discuss how we can help you with hydrotherapy.